ufxela/PiRat/README.md

 In summary, the hardest part of this assignment was definitely visibility & understanding the hardware.

 ## Things learned
--planning is super critical, and possibly the most difficult part of it all.
-(many modules were generally easy (aside from some road bumps talked about above, but finding the right order to write them in / determining what modules to even right in the first place was not as trivial).
+1. Planning is critical, and possibly the most difficult part of it all.
+Many modules were easy to implement, aside from a few roadbumps (like the ones I talked about above).
+The hard part was finding the right order to write them in and determining what modules to even have, and what to have inside them.
--do things in the right order: you may find yourself in a situation where you can either write tests to debug / make information more transparent and make the mechanisms behind things more visible, or you can try to brute force things and try to solve things without that information helping your strategy.
+1. Do things in the right order: you may find yourself in a situation where you can either write tests to debug and make information more transparent and make the mechanisms behind things more visible, or you can try to brute force things and try to solve things without that information helping your strategy.
 Sometimes the latter is faster.
 However, other times it is not, and it can get very frustrating, because you just feel like you don't know what is going on.
 I have more appreciation for the advice that it's worth your time to write tests and make code more visible.
 Even if it takes 30 minutes, it will save your butt later.
--include some of the things I talked about in the proposal
+1. Some other things I learned are in my proposal

 ## Extensions
+There were a few things that I had ideas for, and wanted to implement if I had the time, but I never ended up getting to them

+Here are a few of them:
+1. Remove more information about the maze.
+I talked more about this above.
+1. Make a better interface to the Pi Rat.
+What if the user could tell the Pi Rat where it's start position should be, with just buttons or something?
+What if the Pi Rat could display information on a 7 segment display or screen?
+1. More maze traversing options: go from point A to point B once a maze is mapped out; after a maze is solved, continually traverse the optimal path from start to finish.
+1. Remove the line follower sensor completely.
+Instead use the ultrasonic sensor for all orientation corrections.
+1. Move past just mazes and into rooms.
+Explore a room, kind of line a Roomba.
+Maybe even keep track of data about the room.
+A simple version of this would be really easy to make.
+1. Remote control abilities, maybe over WiFi?
+1. Make a white board robot.
+I have all of the hardware setup to do this.

 ## Files
 1. Images is a folder which includes photos & a markdown file video_links.md to video links